MahnazJ/multi-docker/README.md

-# multi-docker
+# A continuous integration workflow for multiple Docker-images.

 In progress: This is a Fibonacci-sequence calculator built with multiple Docker-containers, tested with Github Actions and deployed to AWS.

-A continuous integration workflow for multiple Docker-images.

 ### Purpose of the different services in the docker-compose.yml file: